OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 Steps :

 1. Proceed to trigger functionality that stores potential sensitive data.
-2. SSH into your iOS device and browse to the following directory: `/var/mobile/Containers/Data/Application/$APP_ID/`
+2. Connect to the iOS device and browse to the following directory: `/var/mobile/Containers/Data/Application/$APP_ID/`
 3. Perform a grep command of the data that you have stored, such as: `grep -irn "USERID"`.
 4. If the sensitive data is being stored in plaintext, it fails this test.